The basins of attraction of the global minimizers of non-convex inverse problems with low-dimensional models in infinite dimension: Introduction

 \subsection{Contributions}

 We aim at giving a unified understanding at non-convex inverse problems with low-dimensional models frequently found in signal processing and machine learning in finite and infinite dimension.
 For low-dimensional models which can be parametrized in $\bR^d$: \begin{itemize} \item We give a minimal framework where the gradient descent in the space of parameters can be described. \item We describe how basins of attraction of the global minimum can be studied, and how their size can be linked to the number of measurements in general under regularity conditions on the parametrization functional.
-This study is summarized by the general Theorem~\ref{th:control_general} and its Corollary~\ref{cor:control_general} (which is used for our examples). \item We describe how this framework can be applied to the examples of low rank matrix recovery and off-the-grid spike super-resolution, and we give new results for the estimation of Gaussian mixture models. \item We present the general initialization technique by backprojection within our framework and we discuss its practical difficulties. \end{itemize}
+This study is summarized by the general Theorem~\ref{th:control_general} and its Corollary~\ref{cor:control_general} (which is used for our examples). \item We describe how this framework can be applied to the examples of low-rank matrix recovery and off-the-grid spike super-resolution, and we give new results for the estimation of Gaussian mixture models (such results were never given in the GMM case to the best of our knowledge). \item We present the general initialization technique by backprojection within our framework and we discuss its practical difficulties. \end{itemize}